szkrd/job-interviews/README.md

 My entry test for the job interview at RS, a wonderful node company at Budapest.
 The test's been written in the late 2015, so it's probably not terribly relevant anymore.

+## What would I do differently in 2016?

+* koa instead of hapi
+* joi for validation
+* await/async
+* spec files next to their source code counterpart
+* pure mongo, which now has promise support

 ## Specification

 Write a [JSON HTTP API](http://jsonapi.org/) that has the following endpoints: